 Boos again.
 Only louder this time.
 But John McCain never wavered or changed his position to oblige the less civil.

-I didn’t vote for Mr. McCain in 2008, and I probably wouldn’t vote for him now, but his words that day, and the indelible image of him facing a hostile crowd without backing down from his principles (rare, if not unheard of in today’s unscrupulous political climate), earned my respect.
-And it concretized my image of him as a gentleman, a rational Republican party leader with honor and integrity, a true patriot, and a great American.
+I didn’t vote for Mr. McCain in 2008, and I probably wouldn’t vote for him today, but his words that day, and the indelible image of him facing a hostile crowd without backing down from his principles (rare, if not unheard of in today’s unscrupulous political climate), earned my respect.
+And it concretized my image of him as a gentleman, a rational Republican party leader with honor and integrity, a plain-speaking patriot, and a great American.